tresata/hackathonclt2019/README.md

 [Zillow](https://www.zillow.com/research/data/)

 ## Social Media
-You may use social media data in addition to the above datasets.
+You may use social media data in addition to the datasets above.

 **Google Trends**